tdakic/Getting-and-Cleaning-Data-Assignment/README.md

+(Please note that I completed the project for the previous offering of the course and hence the upload dates)
 ## Project for the Coursera Course Getting and Cleaning Data

 The submission consists of CodeBook.md, the file run_analysis.r that is used to tidy the data according to the requirements and this README.md file.